Bachata Embassy

 Help!
 My Fiancé Needs Dance Lessons Article

-She was very happy with her fiance and was currently in the San Francisco area planning her wedding for next year.
-There was only one problem.
-Her fiance can’t dance and needs wedding dance lessons!
+Moreover, she was very happy with her fiance and was currently in the San Francisco area planning a wedding for next year.
+She had already chosen some of the best wedding vendors, picked out her wedding dress, and planned the wedding parties.

 Fiancé need wedding dance lessons